dotnet/EntityFramework.Docs/entity-framework/efcore-and-ef6/porting/port-code.md

 ms.assetid: 2dce1a50-7d84-4856-abf6-2763dd9be99d
 uid: efcore-and-ef6/porting/port-code
 ---
-# Porting a Code-Based Model
+# Porting an EF6 Code-Based Model to EF Core

 If you've read all the caveats and you are ready to port, then here are some guidelines to help you get started.